-The items on the gear list below will be packed into your 50-litre pack (provided) and carried by you.
+The items on the gear list below will be packed into a 44-litre pack (provided) and carried by you.

 Essential Gear List

 When you depart Hobart it would be great if you could have all the gear you intend to take with you separated from any other luggage (perhaps in a garbage bag).
 This will make the packing process run more smoothly.